 When deciding which option or combination is ideal, your company will have to assess and score several factors to determine fit.
 Before getting into these factors, let’s consider what buying a solution versus building one entails.

 Building a solution offers flexibility and control.
 Think of flexibility and control broadly: design, architecture and feature roadmap.
 The flip side is your investment cost tends to be higher.
-Besides direct cost, you also must consider recruiting scarce talent, ongoing maintenance, and potentially unrealized costs due to a longer go-live runway.
+Besides direct cost, you also must consider recruiting scarce talent, ongoing maintenance and potentially unrealized costs due to a longer go-live runway.

 The buy option transfers the engineering, core capabilities roadmap and advance technical talent recruitment to the vendor.
 However, you transfer some creative control to the vendor.
 The tradeoff is you get to leverage the coding and analytics expertise embedded in the platform.
 Standing on that knowledge and capability can be invaluable on your data transformation journey.